-Dick Gregory is a highly influential African American comedian who has used his stand-up talents as a launch pad for social protest and, later, conspiracy theories.
-He's also well known as a health food and diet entrepreneur.
+Dick Gregory was a highly influential African American comedian who has used his stand-up talents as a launch pad for social protest and, later, conspiracy theories.
+He was also well known as a health food and diet entrepreneur.

 Gregory got his start in stand-up comedy in the U.S. Army after being drafted in 1954, where he won numerous Army-sponsored talent shows.
 After leaving the military, he moved to Chicago, where his stand-up career took off.
 After unsuccessfully attempting to run his own club, Gregory became master of ceremonies at the predominantly black venue Roberts Show Club.

 As one of the first African American comedians to draw large white audiences, Gregory used humor to address current events, particularly the growing Civil Rights movement and the Vietnam War in the 1960s.

 With Hugh Hefner as an early supporter, Gregory soon released a string of comedy albums and appeared on numerous TV programs, including "The Tonight Show," where he performed his increasingly socially aware nightclub routine for national viewers.
 In 1964, he published an autobiography that has since sold more than a million copies.

 By the end of the decade, Gregory's live career started taking a backseat to his activism, which expanded to include women’s rights, economic equality, the anti-Apartheid movement and other social issues.
 He often engaged in hunger strikes as a form of protest.
 He also questioned the official rulings on the assassinations of President Kennedy and Martin Luther King Jr., the latter in a book he co-wrote titled "Code Name 'Zorro': The Murder of Martin Luther King, Jr."